GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta_TNG0.md

 Star Wars Fans on Reddit don't quote it, that's for sure!

-TODO: I speed wrote this, lots of rework, I may not finish it evver
+TODO: I speed wrote this, lots of rework, I may not finish it ever

+ToDo: Moyers came back after Campbell's death to re-assert the need for people to cite / focus on the 1988 Power of Myth book, but still ignored by directors and fandom in favor of crediting "Monomyth" to Campbell and not Joyce.
+Joyce Star Wars Day 1938 too much to stomach as inception for directors and fandom both!

+TODO: LOTS OF REWRITE.
+I'm tossing in big ideas without the digestion of hours it needs.